International Law, International Humanitarian Law and International Human Rights Law

 How to Apply:

-A cover letter, resume, and reference information should be sent as attachments to:
+A cover letter, resume, latest school or university certificate, and reference information should be sent as attachments to:

-- Applicants must indicate “Internship 2021 - 2022” as the subject of the email letter.
-Please note that we can only consider the applications of Swiss or EU citizens.
-Applications from other countries who already have a valid Swiss or EU permit will also be considered.
+- Applicants must indicate “Internship 2024 - 2025” as the subject of the email letter.
+Please note that for in person internships we can only consider the applications of Swiss or and EU citizens.
+Applicants from other countries who already have a valid Swiss or EU permit will also be considered, otherwise they can be considered for remote internship which is available for all nationals.

 - Only short-listed candidates will be contacted.